Azure-Samples/sql-database-dotnet-manage-sql-databases-across-regions/README.md

 - csharp
 products:
 - azure
-services: Sql
+extensions:
-platforms: dotnet
+- services: Sql
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing SQL databases across regions in C# #

  Azure Storage sample for managing SQL Database -
   - Create 3 SQL Servers in different region.
   - Create a master database in master SQL Server.
   - Create 2 more SQL Servers in different azure regions
   - Create secondary read only databases in these server with source as database in server created in step 1.
   - Create 5 virtual networks in different regions.
   - Create one VM in each of the virtual network.
   - Update all three databases to have firewall rules with range of each of the virtual network.

 ## Running this Sample ##